ryzenpay/ownitall/README.md

         - application type: desktop app
     9. save the client id and secret

-When doing this, read every TOS as you are using them at the risk of your own spotify account
+When doing this, read every TOS as you are using them at the risk of your own youtube account
 ## Local
 the current format to importing your local music library is currently strict
     - if you have a "liked songs" folder, name it "liked songs"